tieguy/doctrack/spec.md

 ### Diff Implementation
 - Use external `dwdiff` binary for text comparison
 - Default options: word-level diff with color output
-- Fallback to line-based diff if dwdiff unavailable
+- Fallback to difflib if dwdiff unavailable
 - Handle binary execution errors gracefully

 ### Word Export Process
-1. Convert original markdown to .docx using pandoc
+1. Use `pypandoc` to convert original markdown to .docx
-2. Convert latest markdown to .docx using pandoc
+2. Use `pypandoc` to convert latest markdown to .docx
-3. Use python-docx to create redline document
+3. Use python-docx to create redline document showing differences
-4. Mark deletions with strikethrough
+4. Mark deletions with strikethrough formatting
-5. Mark additions with underline
+5. Mark additions with underline formatting
 6. Save to exports directory

 ## Error Handling